Turkey wildfires: Erdogan declares coastal regions 'disaster areas' | DW | 31.07.2021

 Jones said that "because several of these fires started in quick succession, it has led authorities to suspect possible foul play."

-The fires have resulted in four deaths so far, but with ten infernos still active, that toll may still rise.
+The fires have resulted in four deaths so far, but with 10 infernos still active that toll may still rise.

 From Germany to Canada to China, dramatic pictures of the severe impacts of extreme weather have been dominating the news in recent weeks.